 Account Ownership Selection:

 Individual Account Without P.O.D.
 Designation.
-The owner of the account owns the account during his/ her lifetime.
+The owner of the account owns the account during his/ her lifetime regardless of the amount of that owner’s contribution to the account.
 On the death of the owner, ownership of the account passes as a part of the owner’s estate or in accordance with applicable law.

 Individual Account With P.O.D.
 Designation.
 The owner of the account owns the account during his/her lifetime.
 On the death of the owner, ownership of the account passes to the P.O.D. beneficiaries of the account.
 The account is not a part of the owner’s estate.

 Joint Account Without Right of Survivorship.
 The owners of the account own the account in proportion to their net contributions to the account.
-The bank may pay any sum in the account to an owner at any time.
+The bank may pay any sum in the account to an owner at any time regardless of the amount of that owner’s contribution to the account.
 On the death of an owner, the owner’s ownership of the account passes as part of the owner’s estate or in accordance with applicable law.

 Joint Account With Right of Survivorship.
 The owners of the account own the account in proportion to their net contributions to the account.
-The bank may pay any sum in the account to an owner at any time.
+The bank may pay any sum in the account to an owner at any time regardless of the amount of that owner's contribution to the account.
 On the death of an owner, the owner’s ownership of the account passes to the surviving owners.

 Joint Account With Right of Survivorship and P.O.D.
 Designation.
 The owners of the account own the account in proportion to their net contributions to the account.
-The bank may pay any sum in the account to an owner at any time.
+The bank may pay any sum in the account to an owner at any time regardless of the amount of that owner’s contribution to the account.
 On the death of the last surviving owner, the ownership of the account passes to the P.O.D. beneficiaries.

 Note: Joint Accounts will be presumed to be with right of survivorship unless we have agreed with you in writing that the account is owned in another capacity.
 Not all types of Joint Accounts are available in all states.